AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Experiment operation
 Two-stage coagulant addition experiment should base on the data generated in one stage addition experiment, the total coagulant dosage is the optimal amount found in one stage addition experiments.  and then we add two more circulations for comparison, vary the total amount, +-0.5 on the basis of the first trial.
 When conducting two-stage addition experiment, the effect of humic acid concentration on flocculation would not be test, humic acid concentration of the synthetic water is fixed.

 During March, for one stage addition experiment, in every single circulation of the increment function, the coag dosage was range from 1.1 to 2.6 mg/L, the dosage was increased seven times over time under the control of ProCoDA.
-It was found that desirable effluent turbidity usually generated around 1.5 mg/L coagulant concentration according to Du's research(Du, 2017).
+The target influent turbidity was 10It was found that desirable effluent turbidity usually generated around 1.5 mg/L coagulant concentration according to Du's research(Du, 2017).
 Besides, in the previous experiment, 0.5mg/L and 1mg/L coagulant were proved to be insufficient to reduce the turbidity of synthetic water efficiently.
 By applying different humic acid concentration between separate trials with same coagulant dosage, the impact of both humic acid on flocculation process can be tested.

 <div style = "text-align:center">
 <img